 Fixing duplicate content may be time consuming, but it’s well worth the effort.

-And while there are lots of steps you can take to improve your site’s download time by a few fractions of a second, there are also a number of changes you can make to dramatically impact your site speed.
+While mobile sites have taken over as most important, be sure to optimize your site speed for both desktop and mobile versions of your website.
+While there are lots of steps you can take to improve your site’s download time by a few fractions of a second, there are also a number of changes you can make to dramatically impact your site speed.

 Optimize your site for faster load until you experience diminishing returns on your efforts.